-The Victorian Government provides free state nomination for eligible international graduates with specific skills, who have completed their studies in Australia and want to live and work in Victoria.
-Check the State Nomination Occupation List for Graduates to see if your specific skills are eligible for state nomination.
+The Victorian Government provides free visa nomination for eligible international graduates with specific skills, who have completed their studies in Australia and want to live and work in Victoria.
+Check the Visa Nomination Occupation List for Graduates to see if your specific skills are eligible for visa nomination.

-The Victorian Government offers a streamlined pathway to state nomination for international PhD graduates.
+The Victorian Government offers a streamlined pathway to visa nomination for international PhD graduates.
 Applications will be processed within two weeks, compared to the average 12 week processing time.

 To be eligible, you will need to either: